JustUtahCoders/single-spa-foundry-cli/README.md

 # baseplate-cli

 A CLI for deploying to Baseplate.
+[Full Documentation](https://baseplate.cloud/docs/deployments/cli)